-DECEMBER 31, 2002 Short-term bank credit and short-term loans )

-Long-term debt (including current maturities)
+December 31, 2003 Short-term bank credit and short-term loans ) \$ 19,124 Long-term debt (including current maturities) \$164,091

-- ) Including a short-term loan of \$2,300 received by the U.S. subsidiary, collateralized by a short-term bank deposit of the North American subsidiary in an equal amount. - b.
-The abovementioned liabilities are collateralized by: - A mortgage which includes a senior-in-priority charge 1. on all property, plant and equipment of the Canadian subsidiary, specifically including land, buildings, production machinery, furniture and fixtures, and a floating charge covering all assets of the Canadian subsidiary. - Pledges on assets of the Company and its Israeli 2. subsidiaries, including a senior-in-priority mortgage on Company's rights to land and buildings and a senior-in-priority floating charge on all property, plant and equipment.
+- \) Including a short-term loan of \$2,300 received by the U.S. subsidiary, collateralized by a short-term bank deposit of the North American subsidiary in an equal amount. - b.
+The abovementioned liabilities are collateralized by: - 1.
+A mortgage which includes a first priority charge on all property, plant and equipment of the Canadian subsidiary, specifically including land, buildings, production machinery, furniture and fixtures, and a floating charge covering all assets of the Canadian subsidiary. - 2.
+Pledges on assets of the Company and its Israeli subsidiaries, including a first priority mortgage on Company's rights to land and buildings and a first priority floating charge on all property, plant and equipment.

-NOTE 14:-COMMITMENTS AND CONTINGENCIES
+NOTE 12:- COMMITMENTS AND CONTINGENCIES

-Companies of the Group have leased offices, warehouse a. space, production facilities and equipment, under operating leases for periods through 2010.
+a.
+Companies of the Group have leased offices, warehouse space, production facilities and equipment, under operating leases for periods through 2010.
 The minimum annual rental payments, under non-cancelable lease agreements, are as follows: